Thailand by Train

 International Connections

 An old SRT (State Railway of Thailand) map, which can be seen outside certain stations, shows a connection with the Cambodian Railway at Aranya Prathet (end of the Eastern Line).
-Unfortunately, after many years of war in Cambodia, the connection is no longer used.
-There are some train services in Cambodia, though very basic.
-As far as I am aware (2008), no trains go west of Sisophon, 48 km from the Thai border.
-Hopefully the situation will change in the next few years, as Camodia recovers.
+Unfortunately, after many years of war in Cambodia, the connection was disrupted for many years.
+Earlier this year (2018) some train services resumed between Battambang and the Thai border, though not across it yet.
+Hopefully the cross-border link and the link between Battambang and the Cambodian capital will be completed later this year.

-More hopefully, there is now a rail link to Laos, at Nong Khai.
-As yet the link only crosses the Mekhong river, but hopefully it will reach Vientiane in the not too distant future.
+There is now a rail link to Laos, at Nong Khai.
+As yet the link only crosses the Mekhong river, but could reach Vientiane in the not too distant future and eventually link up with the Chinese railway system.

 Railway Routes